Everyone knows that SEO is more important today than ever.

 Pages that contain HTML Code in the header that tell search engines not to include the page while crawling and indexing for search.
 We recommend NOT checking this box.

-Pages that have more than one URL pointing to it.
-If you decide to check the box, it means that you want the XML sitemap to include variations of the URL that go to the same page.
+If you check the box, you are telling XML sitemap to include variations of the URL that go to the same page.
 We recommend NOT checking this box.

 It’s best practice to avoid paginated URLs.
 It can also hurt your SEO efforts if they’re not paginated correctly.
 We recommend NOT checking this box.